 Nidderdale National Landscape

-Nidderdale National Landscape was designated as an Area of Outstanding Natural Beauty in 1994 and covers an area of 233 square miles in the heart of North Yorkshire.
+Nidderdale National Landscape was designated in 1994 and covers an area of 233 square miles in the heart of North Yorkshire.
 Located on the eastern flanks of the Yorkshire Pennines it stretches from the high moorland of Great Whernside south and east towards the edge of the Vale of York.

 (c) Mark Price Nidderdale NL - Girl Sat on Rock Brimham Rocks (c) Mark Price